mrazomej/phd/docs/src/chapter_04/section_06_microscopy.md

 laser-optimized (Semrock Cat.
 No. LF514-C-000) emission filter.

-For each sample, between fifteen and twenty positions were imaged, allowing for measurement of several hundred cells.
+For each sample, between fifteen and twenty positions were imaged, allowing for the measurement of several hundred cells.
 At each position, a phase-contrast image, an mCherry image, and a YFP image were collected in that order with exposures on a time scale of ten to twenty milliseconds.
-Thus, for each channel, the same exposure time was used across all samples in a given experiment.
+Thus, each channel used the same exposure time across all samples in a given experiment.
 All images were collected and stored in `ome.tiff` format.
 All microscopy images are available on the CaltechDATA online repository under DOI: 10.22002/D1.229.